RaphaelIT7/gmod-holylib/README.md

 ## Testing ToDo
 - Test SourceTV library
 - Test bf_read class
-- Test util module to be sure that the Async functions don't break stuff

 ## Things to do
-- Add two commands to ConVar blacklist(`holylib_concommand_disableblacklist` and another one I forgot)
 - Add one final optimizations that I've been testing.

 # Modules